Everest Base Camp Trek

 We can yet again enjoy the view of beautiful mountain ranges and peaks from the flight.
 If we reach Kathmandu early we will have plenty of time to rest for the whole day.
 Even if we reach late, there is nothing to worry about as we will have yet another day in Kathmandu for the whole day to rest.

 Looking at your schedule you can plan your free day in Kathmandu.
 You can spend a productive day by engaging in outdoor activities like cycling, wall climbing, short hiking, or visit the UNESCO world heritage sites, etc. (Outdoor-activities-in-Kathmandu).

 Later in the evening the all of us associated with this amazing trip will gather for a farewell dinner at a traditional Nepali restaurant.

 (If you don’t have time you can departure same day)

-Trekkers Paradise hopes to take you on another exciting trek soon !!
+Trekkers Paradise looks forward to leading you on another thrilling adventure soon!